aristanetworks/anta/docs/cli/nrfu.md

 !!! info
     [More examples](tag-management.md) available on this dedicated page.

-## Device and test filtering
+### Device and test filtering

 Options `--device` and `--test` can be used to target one or multiple devices and/or tests to run in your environment.
+The options can be repeated.
+Example: `anta nrfu --device leaf1a --device leaf1b --test VerifyUptime --test VerifyReloadCause`.

+### Hide results

+Option `--hide` can be used to hide test results in the output based on their status.
+The option can be repeated.
+Example: `anta nrfu --hide error --hide skipped`.

 ## Performing NRFU with text rendering